wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 !rows[row];
 ```

 As we discussed earlier, the execution continues if above is true, meaning the row is still available.
-It’s important to note that, because of these blocking statements, many computations will be blocked, but some won’t.
-To find valid solutions to the puzzle, we’ll make use of the assertion claim.
+It is important to note that, because of these blocking statements, many computations will be blocked, but some will not.
+To find valid solutions to the puzzle, we will make use of the assertion claim.
 More on this in a bit.

 After checking the row, we similarly block the placement if a queen has already been placed in the same column.
 We also block the move if a queen has already been placed in this region.